UoB-COMSM0166/2026-group-9/README.md

 ### 3.1 Architecture Overview:

-Our system architecture adheres to a core principle: every functional component and gameplay mechanic must remain highly focused on Kill That Virus! to eliminate functional redundancy.
-This focused approach ensures a transparent and direct relationship between event triggers, player feedback, and state transitions.
-For instance, as a player eliminates enemies, the resulting state change (kill count accumulation) directly drives the progression into subsequent levels.
-This hierarchical and interdependent design allows the system to be decomposed into manageable modular subsystems rather than a monolithic, hard-to-maintain codebase.
+Our system architecture adheres to a fundamental core principle: every functional component and gameplay mechanic must remain highly focused on Kill That Virus! to eliminate functional redundancy.
+This focused architectural approach ensures a transparent and direct relationship between specific event triggers, real-time player feedback, and seamless system state transitions.
+For instance, as a player successfully eliminates enemies, the resulting state change—specifically kill count accumulation—directly drives the progression into subsequent levels.
+This hierarchical and highly interdependent design allows the entire system to be effectively decomposed into manageable, modular subsystems rather than adhering to a complex, monolithic, and hard-to-maintain codebase.

 <a id="class-design"></a>

 ### 3.2 Class Design:

-Our class design follows the principle of responsibility separation to manage the complexity of a multi-stage infection battle.
-The Game Controller coordinates the main loop and oversees the high-level gameState.
-The Player class encapsulates movement, infection status (HP), and interactions with viral enemies.
-A dedicated Progression Component (within the system layer) acts as the single source of truth for the current kill count and level thresholds, translating gameplay performance into state transitions.
-Other classes, such as combat, represent domain entities with their own autonomous update and collision behaviours.
-Finally, the UI/Victory layer (including the showComicBook module) presents the narrative conclusion and UI feedback based on these internal states.
+Our class design prioritizes the principle of responsibility separation to manage the inherent complexity of a multi-stage infection battle.
+The Game Controller acts as the orchestrator, coordinating the main execution loop and overseeing the high-level gameState.
+The Player class encapsulates critical functionality, including movement physics, infection status (HP), and direct interactions with viral enemies.
+A dedicated Progression Component, operating within the system layer, serves as the single source of truth for the current kill count and various level thresholds, effectively translating gameplay performance into definitive state transitions.
+Other classes, such as the combat engine, represent domain-specific entities with their own autonomous update and collision behaviors.
+Finally, the UI/Victory layer, which encompasses the showComicBook module, presents the narrative conclusion and provides essential UI feedback based on these internal system states.

-The most important design decision was to decouple the victory narrative from the core combat logic.
-Instead of embedding ending triggers inside every enemy destruction function, we implemented a centralized Progression Manager.
-This manager monitors state changes and triggers the WIN state only when specific thresholds are met.
-This keeps the codebase clean, reduces redundancy, and allows us to adjust level difficulty (e.g., required kills) in one central location without affecting the underlying combat mechanics.
+The most critical design decision made was to decouple the victory narrative from the core combat logic.
+Instead of embedding ending triggers inside every individual enemy destruction function, we implemented a centralized Progression Manager.
+This manager constantly monitors state changes and triggers the WIN state only when specific thresholds are successfully met.
+This design strategy keeps the codebase clean, reduces logical redundancy, and allows us to adjust level difficulty—such as required kills—in one central location without affecting underlying combat mechanics.

 <img width="5506" height="5205" alt="Game Engine Architecture-2026-04-23-140625" src="https://github.com/user-attachments/assets/c9f39b2b-7c2b-4bbb-b307-bb3066ab95a9" />